in ,

 Definition and Composition of Natural Gas

-Natural gas is a hydrocarbon gas mixture, primarily composed of methane (CH4), with smaller quantities of other hydrocarbons like ethane, propane, and butane.
-This naturally occurring gas is usually found deep underground, either trapped in rock formations or associated with other hydrocarbon reservoirs, such as oil fields.
+Natural gas is primarily composed of methane (CH4) along with smaller quantities of other hydrocarbons like ethane, propane, and butane.
+It is found deep underground in rock formations or associated with oil fields.

 Natural Gas Extraction and Processing